General practice nurse

 Training and career develoment

-With further training and experience, practice nurses can apply for more senior roles, such as senior practice nurse/nurse practitioner and advanced nurse practitioner positions.
+With further training and experience, practice nurses can apply for more senior roles eg a senior practice nurse, nurse practitioner or advanced nurse practitioner.
 These roles mean a lot more autonomy and you will be able to manage your own caseloads.
-You could also move into education, management, teaching or clinical research.
+You could also move into education, management, teaching/lecturer or clinical research.
+You could also be a preceptor or mentor and support other nurses in their careers.

 If you can't find vacancies in your area, visit NHS Jobs to find more.